oroinc/documentation/user_guide/system_entities_leads.rst

 **Optional fields** keep additional information and may be left empty:

-- If a field refers to a number (e.g. *"Number of Employees"*), an integer value shall be filled (if any).
+- If a field refers to a number (e.g. *"Number of Employees"*), an integer value shall be used.

 - **Source** drop-down contains tunable predefined list of possible lead sources, such as the website, direct mail, partner, etc.